The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 Book set in Hawaii by Sara Ackerman

-Didn’t I say I became a one-author reader when it comes to the uplifting, travel-inspiring books about Hawaii?
 Island of Sweet Pies and Soldiers is another book that portraits one of the mesmerizing Hawaiian islands during World War II.

 Violet Iverson’s life changes drastically after her husband disappears.
-Forced to stay strong for herself and her young daughter, Ella, the women continues on with her teaching job and watches how her beloved island becomes hostile toward some of her dearest friends of Japanese descent.
+Forced to stay strong for herself and her young daughter, Ella, the woman continues on with her teaching job and watches how her beloved island becomes hostile toward some of her dearest friends of Japanese descent.
 In the time of war, any Japanese is looked at as a potential spy.

 While most of the locals know it better, soldiers that arrive at the island are yet to learn who is a friend and who is an enemy.
 One of these soldiers shows a particular affection for Violet.
 Yet the young woman can’t make any decision before she finds out what happened to her husband.